Jessica Savitch: Philadelphia

-In 1972, Savitch joined KYW-TV, then the NBC affiliate (now CBS O&O) in Philadelphia, as a general assignment reporter and weekend anchor under a five-year contract.
+In November 1972, Savitch joined KYW-TV, then the NBC affiliate (now CBS O&O) in Philadelphia, as a general assignment reporter and weekend anchor under a five-year contract.

 Unlike the Houston station, this station was unionized, so Savitch was not permitted to do work other than on-camera newsreading and reporting.
 At the time KYW hired Savitch, it was under pressure from the Philadelphia chapter of the National Organization for Women (NOW) to place more women in then-non-traditional roles on the local news or else face a possible legal challenge to its broadcast license.
 When she was initially unable to obtain a weeknight anchor shift, Savitch attempted to break her KYW contract and take a job offered by CBS in New York.
 KYW refused to release her from her contract but agreed to raise her salary and (partly to satisfy NOW) make her a weeknight anchor.
 Savitch soon began to anchor noon news broadcasts as well, and eventually became part of a popular team of three anchors with Mort Crim and Vince Leonard on the 11:00pm news.
-Philadelphia viewers responded enthusiastically to her on-camera presence, which was perceived as "magical" and triggering an "almost emotional bond" with the audience.
+Philadelphia viewers responded enthusiastically to her on-camera presence.

-As a result of her KYW work, Savitch became a local celebrity in Philadelphia and was sometimes mobbed walking down the street.
-Male viewers schemed to meet her, and female viewers copied her hairstyle.
-Despite her local acclaim, Savitch aspired to leave local news and become a network correspondent.

 Impressed with her performance, NBC offered her a three-year contract starting in September 1977 as a Washington, D.C. correspondent and anchor.
 Savitch did her last newscast for KYW in August 1977.

-Savitch got along well with some members of the KYW staff, including her regular location shooting crew and her co-anchor Mort Crim.
+Savitch got along well with some members of the KYW staff, including her regular location shooting crew, and her co-anchor Mort Crim.
 Crim later admitted that he was initially "not nice to her" due to his own male chauvinism, but the two later became good friends.
-(Crim delivered the eulogy at her memorial service after her death.)